The creator economy is booming — so much so, a LinkedIn report found job postings for creators have nearly tripled since 2021.

 1. Find your expertise.

-While content creation is a multi-faceted job, it can be helpful to specialize in a certain area, such as web analytics, social media, search engine optimization, or content creation.
+While content creation is a multi-faceted job, it can be helpful to specialize in a certain area, such as web analytics, social media, search engine optimization, or content strategy.
 This is especially crucial for freelance content creators who want to set themselves apart from the crowd.

 2. Grow your skillset.